Body dysmorphic disorder is less about appearance than anxiety about it.

 It’s difficult to bring self-perception and reality into alignment.

-Some people might need to deal with a relationship in which the person’s weight played a key role, or with past experiences of being bullied or shamed, Billings said.
+Some people might need to deal with a relationship in which the person’s weight played a key role, or with past experiences of being bullied or shamed.
 Others may need to practice telling themselves different messages about their size.

 A therapist can help.
-Cleek added that antidepressant medications are a common treatment.
-If you’re unhappy with your appearance even after reaching a healthy weight, it’s time to seek counseling, both doctors said.
+Antidepressant medications are a common treatment.
+If you’re unhappy with your appearance even after reaching a healthy weight, it’s time to seek counseling.

 Help for those trying to lose weight